scalenc/tmt-format/README.md

-# nc-format
+# tmt-format

-This is a typescript library to read the TRUMPF LST file format.
+This is a typescript library to read the TRUMPF TMT file format.

-It comes with a plain class model of the LST file structure and a persistency layer to read this model from a string.

 ## Usage